 Having always wanted to take the "paths less travelled" in life, Cat Rüst did not understand what all the fuss was about being a woman at the beginning of her career.
 However, she soon realised the importance of having a helping hand along the way when she went on to face both "weird and difficult situations", often including sexist remarks and underestimation.
 "I've worked in the chemical industry and construction.
 You'll definitely get underestimated if you're a woman in these sectors.
 And I remember when working for Sony Ericsson, having to set up the top 25 developers in 22 different countries.
 I would travel with the CTO and meet the head of each country, and people would think I was the event organiser, which was quite entertaining until they saw me sitting at the table with them."

 Apart from entertaining and sometimes irritating, Rüst also finds being underestimated very useful.
 "When you're not considered for things you should be considered for, you can completely blow it out of the park.
 But I have also seen many colleagues not sitting at the table.
-Not having the bravery to pull up the chair and actually put it at the table.
+Not having the bravery to pull up the chair and actually put it on the table.
 I think that's because we're taught from a young age to be quieter, sit back, and not be impolite.
 But once you get over that and realise being impolite is often required, then it's much easier."

 With the concept of 'inherently sexist technology' filling recent headlines, what's the future look like for women in tech?